How Clients Can Maximize Your PR Budget

-Here to help you ask the right questions and hire the right PR agency is Jay Baer, Founder of Convince & Convert, hall of fame marketing and customer experience keynote speaker, and author of 6 best-selling books, including Youtility: Why Smart Marketing is About Help, not Hype.
+Here to help you ask the right questions and hire the right agency is Jay Baer, Founder of Convince & Convert, hall of fame marketing and customer experience keynote speaker, and author of 6 best-selling books, including Youtility: Why Smart Marketing is About Help, not Hype.

 Jay has years of experience creating winning marketing strategies, much of which was spent in agencies.

 In this post, which is based on an exclusive interview with Jay, we discuss why companies shouldn’t hire a one-stop-shop agency, the important things you need to know and have before hiring, and one major red flag to look out for before you hire a PR agency for your startup.

 PR vs. Digital Marketing vs. PPC: Which is Most Important?

 As a company, you need to determine the business objectives you want to achieve and ensure you seek the right partner.
 Jay provided some great explanations to help you match outcomes with the right type of content agency.